Ivo-Evans/lessons/javascript-fundamentals/006-return-values.md

 # Functions: return values v.s. side-effects

 Well done on writing your first function!
-It was probably pretty tricky.
+It was probably tricky.

 Today's lesson is composed of three parts and a challenge.
 The first part provides technical information about functions.
-The next two parts provide theoretical information.
+The next two parts address the large topic of what makes code good or bad.
 If this seems overwhelming or obscure, don't worry - you can come back to it later (or never).
 Finally, the challenge asks you to apply your practical learning from the first part.

 ## Functions and return values